kubernetes-sigs/kubespray/docs/weave.md

 The first variable, `weave_seed`, contains the initial nodes of the weave network

-The seconde variable, `weave_peers`, saves the IPs of all nodes joined to the weave network
+The second variable, `weave_peers`, saves the IPs of all nodes joined to the weave network

 These two variables are used to connect a new node to the weave network.
 The new node needs to know the firsts nodes (seed) and the list of IPs of all nodes.